RRoggia/java-generics/README.md

 * Insert type casts if necessary to preserve type safety.
 * Generate bridge methods to preserve polymorphism in extended generic types.

+When a multiple bound is used, the first type mentioned in the bound is used as the erasure of the type variable.

 ### Type Parameter vs Bounded Type Parameter vs upper bounded wildcards vs unbounded wildcards
 *Type parameter* can only assume one type argument at time.